 Unocity relies heavily on automation to solve problems.
 Often organizations will have data neatly bundled together, but the bundles are scattered across different areas based on the data's usage in the organization.
-We can build software products that bridge gaps, and because we have expertise in engineering (see our capabilities and our publications ) we can create new applications that open novel possibilities in your organization.
+We can build software products that bridge gaps, and because we have expertise in engineering (see our capabilities ) we can create new applications that open novel possibilities in your organization.

 On this page you will find several products that we have developed.
 If you are interested in any of these, or if you have ideas and needs for new ones, feel free to contact us !